If you want to climb the ranks of Google and other search engines, you need to boost your perceived authority.

 If your offsite content is weak, publishers going to accept it, or you might run the risk of having the link flagged.

-Hiring an SEO content assistant may be your best bet.
+Hiring a white label SEO content assistant may be your best bet.
 These types of SEO professionals are not expensive and can have a huge value-boost in your traffic and leads.

 4. Keep your links relevant to publishers.